Battle of Cassano (1705)

 The Battle of Cassano took place on 16 August 1705, during the War of the Spanish Succession, near Cassano d'Adda, in Lombardy, Italy.
-It was fought between a French army of 22,000 commanded by the duc de Vendôme and an Imperial force of 24,000 under Prince Eugene of Savoy.
+It was fought between a French army commanded by the duc de Vendôme, and an Imperial force under Prince Eugene of Savoy.

-In October 1703, Victor Amadeus II repudiated his treaty with France and joined the Grand Alliance.
-By August 1705, the French had occupied most of the Savoyard state, with the exception of its capital Turin.
-With Savoy on the brink of defeat, Imperial general Prince Eugene tried to relieve the pressure on Turin by crossing the River Adda at Cassano, and threaten Milan.
-Although taken by surprise, the French managed to hold the bridge after several hours of combat, both sides suffering heavy casualties.
+In October 1703, Victor Amadeus II of Savoy joined the Grand Alliance.
+By August 1705, the French had occupied most of Savoy, and were about to besiege Turin.
+Prince Eugene sought to delay this by crossing the Adda at Cassano, and threatening Milan.

-The battle is generally viewed as inconclusive since while Vendôme prevented him crossing the Adda, Prince Eugene achieved his primary aim of delaying their assault on Turin until 1706.
-Vendôme and many of his troops were recalled to France after the Battle of Ramillies in May 1706, allowing the Imperialists to break the Siege of Turin in September; fighting in Northern Italy ended with the March 1707 Convention of Milan.
+Taken by surprise, the French managed to hold the bridge after several hours of combat, both sides suffering heavy casualties.
+Prince Eugene was unable to cross the Adda but delayed the assault on Turin, while Vendôme and many of his troops were recalled to France in May 1706.
+Turin was relieved in September, and the war in Northern Italy ended with the March 1707 Convention of Milan.